 I see the mothers [in the career army] everywhere, ... most of their environment is very tough male, and maybe they are also a kind of persecuted minority––I don’t like to use the word ‘persecuted,’ but I will say it––within a male chauvinist macho organization.
 Maybe that’s also what helped them ... we really, really need each other.
 And they have their cliques, ... the jokes...
 I was also in such units, you know, it’s the ‘guy’ jokes…, so that’s how they also ensure [advancing] to positions and many other things in the army.

-The women’s need for mutual support, in view of being a minority within an organization whose culture is masculine and chauvinistic, emphasizes the importance of the VC for the women as a place of sharing, understanding, and proactive support in their military career.
-Hanna expanded on the VC’s response: “Wonder Women provides an alternative to the bottlenecks [of information], and at the same time, women from the VC took all this good out into the people under their command [in the organization].”
+The women’s need for mutual support, in view of being a minority within an organization whose culture is masculine and chauvinistic, emphasizes the importance of the VCoP for the women as a place of sharing, understanding, and proactive support in their military career.
+Hanna expanded on the VCoP’s response: “Wonder Women provides an alternative to the bottlenecks [of information], and at the same time, women from the VCoP took all this good out into the people under their command [in the organization].”

-An active informal VC was created within the organization that provided the requested responses both to the community members and to other recruits in the organization.
-Gadot demonstrated how the VC helped women in situations of distress or difficulty:
+An active informal VCoP was created within the organization that provided the requested responses both to the community members and to other recruits in the organization.
+Gadot demonstrated how the VCoP helped women in situations of distress or difficulty:

 I am also a member of a Wonder Women sub-group called Lionesses; this is a group of women who have had a stillbirth...
 And I have a very good friend who... from this experience of stillbirth, wrote a post out of her need to vent.
 From this post, a center for expectant mothers was created – a center for pregnancy, parenting, birth, and everything.
-So, it’s a crazy VC-generated thing.
+So, it’s a crazy VCoP-generated thing.

 This quote highlights the importance of providing a safe and supportive space within a sub-group of Wonder Women.
 It enabled the group to meet the emotional needs of women and ultimately led to the establishment of more structured support frameworks within the organization.

-Thus, Theme 2 portrays how the VC led to the women soldiers’ gender activism that helped them meet their unique challenges and needs.
+Thus, Theme 2 portrays how the VCoP led to the women soldiers’ gender activism that helped them meet their unique challenges and needs.
 The activism manifested itself in creating a cooperative, supportive, and empowering framework based on values of reciprocity and equality.

 Theme 3: The Impact of Community Activity on the Existing Organizational Narrative

-The process by which the army recognized the VC required some adaptations by the IDF in light of the male-dominant organizational culture.
-The VC’s gender activism, until now hidden from view, became visible and is organizationally significant.
+The process by which the army recognized the VCoP required some adaptations by the IDF in light of the male-dominant organizational culture.
+The VCoP’s gender activism, until now hidden from view, became visible and is organizationally significant.
 Nira described the group’s transition from a covert to an open framework:

-...today some of the glass ceilings have indeed been broken... [our VC] managed to produce ‘teasers’ that have taken shape in reality...beyond the social network.
+...today some of the glass ceilings have indeed been broken... [our VCoP] managed to produce ‘teasers’ that have taken shape in reality...beyond the social network.
 Senior military officials have commented in the community’s conversation, such as the head of senior staff or the HR chief [head of military personnel].
-It has raised women’s problems to the forefront… the VC has managed to be more than just a network group.
+It has raised women’s problems to the forefront… the VCoP has managed to be more than just a network group.
 The community is already dictating practice.